upstateenglish/upstateenglish.github.io/slide-decks/ogwb/ogwb-008-lesson8-goals-objectives.md

 ## <span style="color: orange;">More about objectives...</span>
 ---
-Objectives must be
+Objectives must be SMART

-* Concrete and specific,
+* Specific,
 * Measurable,
-* Realistic,
+* Attainable,
-* Attainable, and
+* Realistic, and
 * Time bound.